leanprover/logic_and_proof_lean3/relations_in_lean.rst

       have h₄ : ∀ a b c, a ≈ b ∧ b ≈ c → a ≈ c, from
-        assume a b c (h: a ≈ b ∧ b ≈ c), have c ≈ b, from h₂ (and.intro h₁ h.right), have a ≈ b ∧ c ≈ b, from and.intro h.left ‹ c ≈ b ›,
+        assume a b c (h: a ≈ b ∧ b ≈ c), have c ≈ b, from h₂ (and.intro h₁ h.right), have a ≈ b ∧ c ≈ b, from and.intro h.left ‹c ≈ b›,
         show a ≈ c, from h₂ this,
       and.intro h₃ h₄
       -- END